PapaTutuWawa/moxxy/README.md

 Clone using `git clone --recursive https://github.com/Polynomdivision/moxxyv2.git`.

 Run `nix develop` to get a development shell.
-Before the first build, run `make data` and `make data` and `flutter pub run build_runner build` to generate the data classes.
+Before the first build, run `make data` and `flutter pub run build_runner build` to generate the data classes.
 After that, you can run the app using `flutter run` or build the app with `flutter build`.

 After implementing a change or a feature, please ensure that nothing is broken by the change